 Introduction

 Gladiolus (Gladiolus grandiflora) often revered as the "Queen" of bulbous flowers, belongs to the Iridaceae family and is one of the most popular ornamental flowering plants worldwide.
 The genus name Gladiolus is derived from the Latin word Gladius, meaning ‘sword,’ which aptly describes its long, slender, sword-like foliage.
 Commonly known as "Sword Lily" or "Corn Flag," gladiolus is highly valued for its striking florets, making it a staple in gardens, landscaping, floral designs and the global cut flower trade.
 This herbaceous perennial is propagated primarily through corms and cormlets, which ensure rapid multiplication and easy cultivation.
 It produces tall, erect spikes adorned with large, vibrant florets, available in an extensive range of colours, including red, pink, orange, yellow, white, purple and bi-coloured variants.
 This broad spectrum of floral diversity, combined with its varying spike lengths, makes gladiolus an ideal choice for herbaceous borders, bedding displays, rock gardens, potted cultivation and commercial floriculture.
-The ability to thrive in different agro-climatic conditions further enhances its appeal, enabling successful cultivation in temperate, subtropical and tropical regions.
+The ability to thrive in different agro-climatic conditions further enhances its appeal, enabling successful cultivation in temperate, subtropical and tropical regions.Add more

+Mention objectives of the study

 Materials and Methods